GPU acceleration of plane-wave density functional theory calculations in Abinit: Performance

 Figure~\ref{fig:prel} also reveals insights into strong scaling.
 GPU scaling efficiency lags behind CPU performance as node count grows, consistent with \textit{Amdahl’s law}.
 Notably, the Rayleigh-Ritz step shows no acceleration with additional GPU nodes.
 In practice, thanks to this limited scalability, fewer GPUs are needed compared to CPU-only scaling.

 To measure energy consumption, we used vendor-provided counters and tools, executed on the same hybrid nodes, by enabling/disabling GPU usage at the code level.
 Absolute energy values are therefore not comparable across vendors due to differing measurement methods.
-Figure~\ref{fig:energy} shows energy consumption on our multi-GPU test case. \nvidia GPUs on \jeanzay achieve higher saving factors than \amd GPUs on \adastra, which is directly related to the speedup factors observed on Figure ~\ref{fig:prel}.
+Figure~\ref{fig:energy} shows energy consumption on our multi-GPU test case. \nvidia GPUs on \topaze achieve higher saving factors than \amd GPUs on \adastra, which is directly related to the speedup factors observed on Figure~\ref{fig:prel}.
 Strong scaling reveals further differences.
-Energy consumption on \jeanzay remains nearly constant with additional GPU nodes, while \adastra’s scales almost linearly.
-A detailed analysis reveals that the differences in energy gains are primarily due to the performance of the \lapack \hegvd routine.
+Energy consumption on \topaze remains nearly constant with additional GPU nodes, while \adastra{}'s scales almost linearly.
+A detailed analysis reveals that the differences in energy gains are primarily due to the performance of the \lapack \hegvd routine used in the Rayleigh-Ritz step, where the \rocm library version 5.7.1 exhibits poor performance on AMD GPUs.